-In most part of the world, underground water is not drinkable directly.
+In most parts of the world, underground water is not drinkable directly.
 Long ago, people simply used to draw up water from wells and drink it.
 But now, you have to use some sort of filter to purify the water and make it drinkable.
 Why?
 It is just one of the many problems and hazards of E-waste.
-The electronic devices, dead cells and batteries you throw away with other garbage contain lead that easily mixes with underground water, making it unfit for direct consumption.
+The electronic devices, dead cells, and batteries you throw away with other garbage contain lead that easily mixes with underground water, making it unfit for direct consumption.
 That is just the tip of the iceberg – the problems of e-waste disposal!

 What is E-Waste

 This word has caught up in the recent past only when someone studying the subject noted that our environment will be 3x more congested with e-waste by 2017.
 I did not save that tweet else I could have given you some reference.
 Even if it is not to be tripled, e-waste is growing in volumes… huge volumes.
 The reason why e-waste is increasing is that technology is growing fast and in an attempt to get better devices, we casually get rid of old electronics – the best examples being that of smartphones.

-One may ask the relationship between old electronics and e-waste.
+One may ask about the relationship between old electronics and e-waste.
 I would say, e-waste is actually the old electronic goods that people simply give away to garbage trucks that are then dumped into landfill or similar sites.
-Electronics have a number of harmful elements that react with air and water to create problems of e-waste such as water, air and soil pollution as well as problems that affect human beings in the form of diseases.
+Electronics have a number of harmful elements that react with air and water to create problems of e-waste such as water, air, and soil pollution as well as problems that affect human beings in the form of diseases.